NethServer/docs/administrator-manual/en/shared_folder.rst

 accessing the system.
 This simple permission model is based on the traditional UNIX file system permissions.

-Access privileges can be refined further with the :guilabl:`ACL` tab, allowing individual users and other groups to gain read and write permissions.
+Access privileges can be refined further with the :guilabel:`ACL` tab, allowing individual users and other groups to gain read and write permissions.

 If :guilabel:`Guest access` is enabled, any provided authentication